 There is no automatic rebalancing back to the strategic allocation, however the Trustees will periodically review the position and take action to rebalance if considered appropriate.
-The Trustees may invest contributions into the BMO Sterling Liquidity Fund instead of or ahead of taking any rebalancing action.
+The Trustees may invest contributions into the Trustees' chosen liquidity fund instead of or ahead of taking any rebalancing action.